Saskapult/graph-rag-testing/README.md

 			- This is staged to avoid repeated work
 		- Write each knowledge graph to disk
 		- Aggregate the knowledge graphs, save the result to disk
-		- Create an index to trace statements to their source chunks, save that to disk
 	- Stop the apptainer
 - Upload the aggregated knowledge graph to a graph database
 - Answer a query